Notable Jazz Composition Alumni

 Many Berklee alumni have gone on to enjoy successful careers in jazz composition.
-Here is a small sample of them.
+Here is a video of what some of our most recent alumni are doing, and a small sample of more established alumni.

 Hailing from Havana, Cuba, pianist and composer Dayramir Gonzalez ’13 is known as an advocate for traditional Cuban music, including the danzón.
 He has performed in venues such as Carnegie Hall and the Havana Jazz Festival, among others.
 His album Grand Concourse was released in 2016 and he is the cofounder of the Art School of Contemporary Performance and Creativity.
 The school provides comprehensive music education to New York City elementary school students.